cwinpy/cwinpy/paper/paper.md

 the [`bilby`](https://lscsoft.docs.ligo.org/bilby/) package [@2019ApJS24127A], which provides a convenient interface to a wide variety of packages for using the Markov Chain Monte Carlo (MCMC;
 see, e.g.\ @2017ARA&A55213S for a review of MCMC with particular reference to astronomy) or nested sampling algorithms (see, e.g., @2021arXiv210109675B or @nestedsampling for a review).
-By default CWInPy uses the [`dynesty`](https://dynesty.readthedocs.io/) package [@2020MNRAS.493.3132S] for inference using nested sampling, producing both posterior probability distributions for the parameters of interest and the Bayesian evidence for the signal model given the data.
+By default, CWInPy uses the [`dynesty`](https://dynesty.readthedocs.io/) package [@2020MNRAS.493.3132S] for inference using nested sampling, producing both posterior probability distributions for the parameters of interest and the Bayesian evidence for the signal model given the data.